m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 In the event driven model, the processing of multiple requests are interleaved within a single execution context.

-Let’s say we have one client that makes a request to our server.
+Let's say we have one client that makes a request to our server.
 The client connection is accepted, and the request is parsed by the server.
 At some point the server may block on trying to send some information back to the client.
 In the meantime, two more requests come in.
 The first of these requests is blocking on the receipt of the HTTP message from the client.
 The second of these requests is blocking on accepting the connection from the client.
 At some point later point, the processing for each of these requests will have advanced.

 Even though we are within one thread of execution, we are still able to simultaneously parse multiple requests.